Red Hen Publications

 For one thing, by the middle of OotP it was clear that everyone, including Sirius Black, knew as a matter of course that Severus Snape had been associated with Lucius Malfoy for yonks.
 So why hadn’t he mentioned Malfoy the previous year?
 Snape hung about with Malfoy, Malfoy was a Death Eater, even if he was acquitted like Avery, why wasn’t he on the list?
 (And why wasn’t Mulciber?
 I really do think Rowling was thinking of Evan Rosier in DHs, and misspoke.)

-Well, what now seems most likely is that Malfoy was not a part of that particular group of kids.
+Well, given the general hostility between Lucius and Bellatrix, what now seems most likely is that Malfoy was not a part of that particular group of kids.
 By which I mean the group that included Bellatrix.
 Malfoy had his own group.
 His group was a rival to Bella’s.
 And that Snape and Malfoy may have connected at some point after Snape’s brief association with Bellatrix, and her circle.

 Assuming that we can take Sirius Black at his word that Snape had hung around with the Lestranges at Hogwarts at all.
 What seems more and more likely to me, is that Sirius has conflated Snape’s association with people who he knows to have become Death Eaters after Hogwarts into an association among these people while at Hogwarts.
 Even if they were not actually at Hogwarts at the same time.
 I do not think that it is only happy memories which Sirius Black may have managed to misplace over the previous dozen or so years.